Destinations! Szeged, Hungary

 Develop basic conversation skills in everyday practical contexts.
 The class will focus on all skills including communication, grammar, listening.

-HISTORY 396 - Regional History through Study Abroad: Hungarian History, 1848 to the Present
+HISTORY 396 - Regional History through Study Abroad: Hungary & East Central Europe since 1848

 Past, Present, Perspectives: The survey of the historical background starts with 1848, touches upon the flowering and the dissolution of the Austro-Hungarian Monarchy, the two world wars and the rise and fall of communism.
 This course is not simply a historical survey, it also reflects on human mentalities and ideologies.
 Although the focus of investigation will be the case of Hungary, it is discussed in a broad East-Central European (ECE) context.